MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-Team.md

 Note: The Teams application may need to be open by an Owner for up to two hours before changes are reflected.

-IMPORTANT: Using this cmdlet to create a new team using a template is still in preview.
-You can install and use the preview module from the PowerShell test gallery.
-For instructions on installing and using the Teams PowerShell preview module, see [Install the pre-release version of the Teams PowerShell module](https://docs.microsoft.com/microsoftteams/install-prerelease-teams-powershell-module).

 ## SYNTAX